liferay/liferay-docs/discover/portal/articles/130-managing-users/06-gdpr-tools/00-intro.markdown

 User inquiries into how their data is stored and processed.

-Liferay is aware of the need for functionality to address User data management, and added two important features toward this end:
+Liferay is aware of the need for functionality to address User data management, and as of Fix Pack 60 has added two important features toward this end:

 [Erase and/or anonymize data associated with a User](/discover/portal/-/knowledge_base/7-0/sanitizing-user-data) : Administrative Users go through a step by step process, choosing to erase